 Many of the betting options are also broken down into segments of the game, usually first- and second-half betting, although wagers can be made on which team might be the first to reach 15 points, for example.

-Also, many sportsbooks offer live in-game betting, especially games that are nationally televised.
+Also, many US sportsbooks offer live in-game betting, especially games that are nationally televised.

 An in-game betting menu may offer a live point-spread that offers punters a chance to make an initial wager on a game, or possibly hedge against an already successful position to create a profit or try to a middling opportunity.